-Sales and marketing expenses decreased \$126,061 or 12.2% over the same period last year.
-This was due mostly to decreases in trade show and travel costs.
+Sales and marketing expenses increased \$878,118 or 96.6% over the same period last year.
+This was due mostly to increased commissions paid, a resumption of trade shows and travel and no COVD relief government funding for salaries in 2022.